-This site is a combination of Finnish education, research on collaboration I find interesting and practical examples from everyday school life in Finland.
+This site is a combination of Finnish education, interesting research on collaboration and practical examples from everyday school life in Finland.
 My interest lies in collaborative methods to use with my students, especially team learning, but also in teacher collaboration (hence the site name :D)

 I frequently work with international teacher groups, so some of the examples or topics might come from the workshops and discussions I have with them.
 There is also a page here about my webinars and workshops and by subscribing you will always have the latest info!

 The very simple definition of collaboration according to Collins Dictionary is: “the situation of two or more people working together to create or achieve the same thing” in addition it gives the following: acting, being or existing together.
 I especially like the part “existing together”.
 I see collaboration as more than co-operation.
 It’s setting common goals, trusting each other and working together to get the best result.
 You can read more about this in my blog later on.

 We build knowledge on our life experiences and on the previous education we all have.
 Teachers are not islands, we are a continent, countries linked and connected to other countries around us.
 As I see it, teacher knowledge is rooted deeply in the society and in engagement with others.
 That is why I love to connect with teachers around the world.